highlight/highlight.io/docs-content/getting-started/1_overview.md

 Let's get you up and running with [highlight.io](https://highlight.io).

-## How does highlight.io work?
-highlight.io gives you **fullstack** visibility into your application, allowing you to tie frontend issues with backend logs and performance issues.
-The first step to get highlight.io running is to install it in your frontend application.
-Read more below.

 ## For your frontend:

 highlight.io supports any framework that uses the [dom](https://www.w3schools.com/js/js_htmldom.asp) under the hood, and we support all modern browsers to date.
 See our guides for the following frameworks: